Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger Energy Ground States: Main results

-Note that when $M_a$ is not achieved, one cannot conclude that energy ground states do not exist, but only that, if they do exist, they lay at a higher energy level.
-Note also that an energy ground state is not necessarily a positive function.
+\br\lab{remark:openproble} When there is no energy ground state, one cannot conclude that {\it least energy solutions} do not exist, but only that, if they do exist, they lay at a higher energy level.
+Note also that a {\it least energy solution} is not necessarily a positive function, see \cite[Remark 1.6]{DDGS} in that direction.
+The existence, or non-existence, of {\it least energy solutions} whenever {\it energy ground states} do not exist appears fully open. \er

-Our existence results for minimizer of $M_a$ are summarized as follows.
+Our existence results for {\it energy ground states} are summarized as follows.